-Please be advised that the July 2021 bar examination will be administered using remote technology.
-Further information regarding this examination will be released as soon as possible.
+Please be advised that the July 2021 bar examination was administered using remote technology.

 February 2021 Bar Examination

 Please be advised that the February 2021 bar examination was administered using remote technology.

 Results of the February 2021 bar examination were released at 8 a.m.
 April 30, 2021.
 The results are posted on our website, and applicants may call our office to check their results.

 The Admissions Ceremony scheduled for May 10, 2021 was held virtually at 10 a.m.

 October 2020 Bar Examination

 The Supreme Court of Ohio held a remote bar examination Oct.
 5-6, 2020.
 For applicants who recently took the October 2020 Remote Bar Examination, further information regarding the Ohio Law Component (OLC) was emailed to you by Oct.
 9, 2020.
 A passing score of 80% on the OLC is required for admission.

 Results for the October 2020 Remote Bar Examination were released at 7 a.m. on Nov.
 30, 2020.
 These results will are posted on our website, and applicants may call our office to check their results.